intranda/goobi-iiif-downloader/README.md

   -d, --destination=<destinationFolder>
                              the destination folder to download to
       -is, --include_structure=<includeStructures>
-                             structure to include - example: "Strukturtyp:Abbildung".
+                             structure to include - example: "Strukturtyp::Abbildung".
 The option is repeatable.
       -es, --exclude_structure=<excludeStructures>
-                             structure to exclude - example: "Strukturtyp:Abbildung".
+                             structure to exclude - example: "Strukturtyp::Abbildung".
 The option is repeatable.
       -sm, --structure_mode=<structureMode>
                              structure mode.
 Possible values: "firstpage" and "all" -max, --maximum_images=<maximumImages>